readthedocs/test-builds/README.rst

 Each of these scenarios is a branch that can be built independenly from the others.

+* alabaster-theme: use ``alabaster`` as theme
+* auto-wipe: used for auto wipe the environment when a config is changed
+* conda-env: use a simple conda environment to build the docs
+* conda-env-py3.7: use a simple conda environment to build the docs with Python 3.7
 * datetime: shows different times (system time, build time, etc)
 * environment-variables: shows all the environment variables used to build the docs
-* unicode-filename: has a page (rst) that its filename is unicode
-* ŭñíč°də-branch: the name of the branch is unicode
-* conda-env: use a simple conda environment to build the docs
-* conda-env-py3.7: use a simple conda environment to build the docs with Python 3.7
-* alabaster-theme: use ``alabaster`` as theme
-* typlog-theme: use ``typlog`` as theme
-* timeout: generate a timeout by sleeping 1000 seconds
+* huge-build-output: generate megabytes of output data for commands
 * none-formats: use ``formats: []`` so only HTML is built
 * requirements-not-found: use ``requirements_file: .notfound.txt``
+* timeout: generate a timeout by sleeping 1000 seconds
+* typlog-theme: use ``typlog`` as theme
+* unicode-filename: has a page (rst) that its filename is unicode
+* use-py2: use ``python: version: 2``
 * yaml-v2: use a simple YAML for the V2 configuration
-* use-py2: use ``python: version: 2``
+* ŭñíč°də-branch: the name of the branch is unicode

 To be created